Emily Hall’s The Longcut and the Dujardin Problem of Consciousness in First-Person Narration

 While her character may agonize over such matters, Hall herself need not.
 In a remarkable display of the near-total purposelessness of the type of hand-holding narration that is far too common in fiction, The Longcut never relents but also never presents too great a challenge.
 Hall’s debut is both an enjoyable, readable book and a polished, intellectually sophisticated work of craft.
 The Longcut will doubtless not serve as a final answer to the Dujardin Problem, as first-person works of questionable effectiveness and verisimilitude in the portrayal of inner life will surely continue to appear.
 But it is an answer nonetheless, a captivating and illuminating example of how much truly fearless and inspired fiction can accomplish.

-D. W. White is a graduate of the M.F.A.
-Creative Writing program at Otis College in Los Angeles and Stony Brook University’s BookEnds Fellowship.
-Currently seeking representation for his first novel, he serves as Founding Editor for L’Esprit Literary Review and Fiction Editor for West Trade Review, where he also contributes reviews and critical essays.
-His writing further appears in The Florida Review, The Rupture, The Review of UnContemporary Fiction, Necessary Fiction, and Chicago Review of Books, among several other publications.
-A Chicago ex-pat, he now lives in Long Beach, California, where he teaches writing and frequents the beach to hide from writer’s block.
+D. W. White writes consciousness-forward fiction and criticism.
+A graduate of the M.F.A.
+Creative Writing program at Otis College in Los Angeles and Stony Brook University’s BookEnds Fellowship, he serves as Founding Editor for L’Esprit Literary Review and Fiction Editor for West Trade Review.
+His writing appears in Florida Review, Another Chicago Magazine, Necessary Fiction, and Chicago Review of Books, among several other publications.
+A Chicago ex-pat, he now lives in Long Beach, California, where he frequents the beach to hide from writer’s block.

 One response to “We’ll To The Woods Once More”